© Crown copyright 2020

 The turnover to which you apply the flat rate is all that you receive including the VAT.

-There are three ways of calculating your turnover.
+There are 3 ways of calculating your turnover.
 They are:

 Whichever method you use, you must use that method for at least 12 months.

-6.2 What must I include in my flat rate turnover?
+6.2 What to include in your flat rate turnover

 Your flat rate turnover is all the supplies your business makes, including VAT.
 This means all of the following: